 Setting financial goals isn’t a whole lot different from other life goals.
 If you want to lose 20 pounds, for example, you might join a gym or plan healthier meals.
 If you’re struggling with a particular course in school, you may commit to studying harder or even get a tutor.
 You do this because you know that results don’t magically materialize—you need to do some work to achieve them.
 This applies to money management, too.
 The more planning and effort you put in, the better the results will be and the better you will feel about them, because, hey, you earned it!

 Step 1: Be S.M.A.R.T.

-Defining your financial goals is the first step—and you want them to be SMART; that is, Specific, Measurable, Attainable, Realistic and Time-Based.
+Defining your financial goals is the first step—and you want them to be SMART; that is, Specific, Measurable, Attainable, Relevant and Time-Based.

 Instead of just thinking, “I want to save more money,” get specific with your goal, such as, “I want to save 10% of my income.”
 By setting a specific and measurable goal, you will be able to determine whether or not you actually achieve it.
 (Plus, you’ll be able to see your money grow as it is deposited weekly into your savings account, which helps keep you motivated and on track.)

 Choosing budgeting goals that are attainable and realistic are important to ensure your success.
 Sure, you can say you’d like to be a millionaire by next fall, but how are you going to get there?
 You want to know that you can implement the plan you create.
 And the great thing about time-based goals is that they provide you with a clear deadline.
 Instead of planning to save $2,000 for a vacation, your goal could be to save $150 from each paycheck in order to afford a vacation in six months’ time.